austinwklein/docs.seawolf-marketplace/seawolf-marketplace-docs/docs/ci-cd/01-cicd-overview.md

 ## Why manual trigger?

-For a class project, **manual deployment gives the team explicit control** over when code goes live.
+**Manual deployment gives the team explicit control** over when code goes live.
 This prevents accidental deployments and ensures team alignment before production deployments.

 Automatic deployment on commit could be added in the future if desired.